cal007/twingate_status_widget/README.md

 Every 60 seconds, the widget pings all configured Remote Network IPs.
 If **at least one** is reachable, Twingate is considered authenticated.
 This overrides unreliable `twingate status` output.

+## Ue of Auth

+As it is nit quite reliable to call the authentifivation from the widgte, pushing the "Auth" button in  the widget shows the command to use in a cli .
+After some time the cli comes up with a link (can be opened in a browser) and the authentucation process runs through in your browser.

 ## Installation

 ```bash